revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 > Option b)
 <details><summary> <b>Explanation</b> </summary>

-> Using name mangling we can access the private members of a class.
-For that we have to write ObjectName._ClassName__VariableName.
+> Using name mangling, we can access the private members of a class.
+For that, we have to write ObjectName._ClassName__VariableName.
   For example: obj._Student__name, where obj is object name, Student is a class name and __name is a private variable.
   </details>
 </details>